 We were pleased to see successes in working towards our past LCAP goals through the implementation of its actions and services.
 Sage Oak students saw an improvement in their academic achievement scores on our local assessment.
-In 2019, we saw 60% of our students meeting or exceeding standards in ELA and 42% of our students meeting or exceeding standards in mathematics.
-We then increased in 2020 by 1%, with 61% in ELA and 43% in mathematics.
-Furthermore, our student groups also improved with our SED students increasing 3% in ELA and 4% in mathematics, our students with disabilities increasing 6% in ELA and mathematics, and our EL students increasing 9% in ELA and maintaining in mathematics.
+In 2019, we saw 66% of our students meeting or exceeding standards in ELA and 51% of our students meeting or exceeding standards in mathematics.
+We then increased in 2020 with 69% in ELA and 53% in mathematics.
+Furthermore, our student groups also improved with our SED students increasing 4% in ELA and our students with disabilities increasing 26% in ELA and 20% mathematics.
 We are very proud of this increase, as it occurred during the time of COVID-19 and supports our intention to provide a continuity of learning to our students.
 This improvement was due in part to our personalized learning model paired with our multi-tiered system of supports (MTSS) that closely monitored our students groups, as well as the professional development and training provided to our teachers and parents.

-We also saw success in the maintenance of low chronic absenteeism rates (1% or less), suspension rates (less than 1%), and expulsion rates (0%).
+We also saw success in the maintenance of low chronic absenteeism rates (1.16% or less), suspension rates (0%), and expulsion rates (0%).
 This success was achieved through the implementation of our MTSS program, transparent and open lines of communication with families, social-emotional support plans, and cultural awareness training.

 A large part of the success we saw was due to the strong connections and partnerships with our families and communities.
 These connections helped to increase engagement and involvement which supports student learning and achievement.
-We were able to maintain strong response rates on our LCAP stakeholder surveys with 148-276 responses over the past years.
-We also had an overall satisfaction rate of 97% or higher over the past years as well.
+We were able to maintain strong response rates on our LCAP stakeholder surveys with 7-40 responses over the past years.
+We also had an overall satisfaction rate of

+97% or higher over the past years as well.
 This was due in part to our consistent and transparent communication, multiple opportunities for stakeholder input, and actively building partnerships with our stakeholders.

 An additional success was the increase in our graduation rate.
-We saw a 1% increase in our graduation rate over the past two years due to developing a comprehensive college and career readiness progress, closely monitoring student groups to ensure they are on track and college and career ready, and providing high quality instruction and curriculum.
+We saw a 49% increase in our graduation rate and a 60% increase in college and career readiness rate over the past two years due to developing a comprehensive college and career readiness progress, closely monitoring student groups to ensure they are on track and college and career ready, and providing high quality instruction and curriculum.